 TetraMAX® ATPG automatically generates high quality manufacturing test patterns.
-It's the only ATPG solution optimized for a wide range of test methodologies and integrated with Synopsys' patented DFTMAX™ compression the leading test synthesis tool.
-The unparalleled ease-of-use and high performance provided by TetraMAX ATPG allows RTL designers to quickly create efficient, compact tests for even the most complex designs.
+It’s the only ATPG solution optimized for a wide range of test methodologies and integrated with Synopsys’ patented DFTMAX™ and DFTMAX Ultra, the leading test synthesis tools.
+The unparalleled easeof- use and high performance provided by TetraMAX ATPG allows RTL designers to quickly create efficient, compressed test patterns for even the most complex designs.

 - Key Benefits

-- Increases product quality with power-aware test patterns for high defect detection
+- Improves product quality with comprehensive fault model support and power-aware test patterns

-- Increases designer productivity by leveraging integration with Synopsys DFTMAX compression
+- Increases designer productivity by leveraging integration with Synopsys test compression tools

 - Extremely high capacity and performance